evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/logging.handlers.rst

 possible, while any potentially slow operations (such as sending an email via :class:`SMTPHandler`) are done on a separate thread.

-.. class:: QueueListener(queue, *handlers, respect_handler_level=False)
+.. class:: QueueListener(queue, *handlers)

    Returns a new instance of the :class:`QueueListener` class.
 The instance is initialized with the queue to send messages to and a list of handlers which will handle entries placed on the queue.
 The queue can be any queue- like object; it's passed as-is to the :meth:`dequeue` method, which needs to know how to get messages from it.
-If ``respect_handler_level`` is ``True``, a handler's level is respected (compared with the level for the message) when deciding whether to pass messages to that handler; otherwise, the behaviour is as in previous Python versions - to always pass each message to each handler.

-   .. versionchanged:: 3.5
-      The ``respect_handler_levels`` argument was added.

    .. method:: dequeue(block)